johanneslatzel/Chess-App/docs/chessapp/controller/updater.md

 def import_pgn_from_folder_path(app, tree, source: SourceType, folder_path: str, about_to_close, count_frequency: bool = False):
+    """import all pgn files from a folder into the ChessTree

+    Args:
+        app (ChessApp): the main application
+        tree (ChessTree): the ChessTree to import into source (SourceType): the source of the moves folder_path (str): the path to the folder about_to_close (_type_): callable that returns True if the module closes count_frequency (bool, optional): Defaults to False. if True, the frequency of the moves will be counted
+    """
     # https://stackoverflow.com/questions/19587118/iterating-through-directories-with-python
     for root, dirs, files in os.walk(folder_path):
         for file in files: